ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## Search {#search}

-The Search category of use is a refinement of the AI Output usage, with the addition of the following two conditions:
+The Search category of use is a refinement of the AI Output category, with the addition of the following two conditions:

 * A reference to the location that the asset was obtained